 Current book projects include Women in the Republic of Enterprise, an exploration of women’s entrepreneurship and innovation.
 She also empirically assesses gender differences in shareholding, wealth and investment, corporate governance, and the role of family networks in the mobilization of financial capital during early industrialization.

-Prof. Khan holds a First Class Honours B.Sc. degree in Economics, Sociology, and Statistics from the University of Surrey in England; an M.A. in Economics from McMaster University in Canada; and a Ph.D. in Economics from UCLA.
+Prof. Khan holds a B.Sc.
+(First Class Honours) in Economics, Sociology, and Statistics from the University of Surrey in England; an M.A. in Economics from McMaster University in Canada; and a Ph.D. in Economics from UCLA.

 Prof. Khan has made extensive presentations to academic, professional, and general audiences throughout North and South America, Europe, Australia, and Asia.